trntv/apis-list/apis/deezer/deezer.md

 <p align="center">
     <img width="256" src="https://raw.githubusercontent.com/apis-list/apis-list/main/apis/deezer/logo_256x256.png" alt="Deezer Logo"/>
 </p>
-Deezer API provides a nice set of services to build up web applications allowing the discovery of Deezer&#x27;s music catalogue.
+Deezer API provides a nice set of services to build up web applications allowing the discovery of Deezer's music catalogue.
 You have to login to accept the terms and conditions of the simple API.
-Login Back to top Follow @deezer Terms of use Contact &amp; Support
+Login Back to top Follow @deezer Terms of use Contact & Support

 ##  🔗 Links
 **Docs / Website**: http://developers.deezer.com/api